voldern/get-env-var/README.md

 # get-env-var

-A little function that reads an environment variable from `process.env` with support for default values.
+A little function that reads an environment variable from `process.env` with support for default values and a optional mapping function applied to the data read from the environment.

 It will thrown an exception if key can't be found and no default value is supplied.